The fitting process

 - determine and advise on the length of the fitting period.
-This should be long enough for you to be satisfied that the patient has adapted to the lenses and that there is unlikely to be any change in the patient’s ocular health.
+This should be long enough for you to be satisfied that the patient has adapted to the contact lenses and that there is unlikely to be any change in the patient’s ocular health.
 This will be when you decide that the patient does not need any contact lens check-ups, other than those scheduled routinely.
-The fitting period will usually be less than three months, and can vary depending on:
+The fitting period will usually be less than three months This can vary, depending on:

-- how quickly the patient adapts to the lenses
+- how quickly the patient adapts to the contact lenses

-- the likelihood of a change in the patient’s ocular health, and
+- the likelihood of a change in the patient’s ocular health

 - other clinical findings